MohsenTaheriShalmani/Statistical_Analysis_of_Locally_Parameterized_Shapes/README.md

 The repository is linked to the publication mentioned below.

 ## Article
-### "Statistical analysis of locally parameterized shapes."
+### "Statistical Aanalysis of Locally Parameterized Shapes."
 ### Taheri, Mohsen, and Jörn Schulz.
 Journal of Computational and Graphical Statistics 32, no. 2 (2023): 658-670.

 ### Link